Why you should consider the Combined Emergency Medicine and Pediatrics Residency Program

 Dale Woolridge, MD, PhD

-Professor and Director, EM/Peds Residency Program at Banner - University Medical Center Tucson
+Professor and Director, Combined EM & Peds Residency Program at Banner - University Medical Center Tucson

-Contact Veronica Calderon, Emergency Medicine Academic Affairs Program Manager at email@example.com, for more information on our University Campus Emergency Medicine/Pediatrics Residency Program.
+Contact Veronica Calderon, Emergency Medicine Academic Affairs Program Manager at email@example.com, for more information on our University Campus Combined Emergency Medicine and Pediatrics Residency Program.